MatsuTaku/libbo/README.md

   cmake --install .
   ```

-  We recommend to compile with option `-march=native`
+  We recommend to compile your program with option `-march=native`